Abdullah-Intelik/ILOS-2.0/ILOS-Mobile-App/MODULE_DISPLAY_ENHANCEMENT.md

 📊 Customer Type:
 • Status: NTB (New To Bank)
-• UBL Customer: No
+• Existing Customer: No

 ℹ️  Note: N/A for NTB Customers
-Behavioral scoring only applies to existing UBL customers (ETB) with banking history.
-This customer has no prior UBL relationship.
+Behavioral scoring only applies to existing customers (ETB) with banking history.
+This customer has no prior banking relationship.

 For ETB customers, this module evaluates:
-• Bad counts (Industry & UBL)
+• Bad counts (Industry & Banking)
 • Days Past Due (30+, 60+)
 • Defaults in last 12 months
 • Late payment history